gjwdyk/WAF-Demo-Notes/Decrypt-TLS-TCPDump-on-BigIP/README.md

 ## Copy the Captured Traffic to Your Terminal

 Copy the captured traffic to your terminal.
-Here it is assumed that you're using Windows and [WireShark](https://www.wireshark.org/) .
+This document assumes that you're using Windows and [WireShark](https://www.wireshark.org/) .
 If you're using WinSCP to download the captured file from Big-IP, sometimes WinSCP may have some error in Drag and Drop files (to copy to/from remote Big-IP unit):<br>
 ![WinSCP Error in Drag and Drop File](WinSCP-Error.png)